 Dopamine is the neurotransmitter involved in focus, drive, attention, memory and clear thinking.

 As we age and the brain degenerates, our dopamine levels decrease, which in some people leads to Parkinson's disease resulting in cognitive thinking and movement problems.

 When dopamine is lacking, the brain can go into a kind of word searching syndrome where the thought train stops, then a person has trouble finding a name or the next word.
 The amino acids phenylalanine and tyrosine, along with other factors such as B vitamins, influence the production of dopamine.
 Elevation of dopamine levels often leads to an improvement in mood, alertness, libido and an enhancement in verbal fluency and creativity.
 Dopamine is integral to the brain's reward system, and large elevations of dopamine can lead to side effects, including a tendency for addictive behaviour.

 Once produced, dopamine can convert into the brain chemicals norepinephrine and epinephrine.

 Dopamine can improve sex drive but serotonin has the opposite effect.
 Dopamine increases sexuality, serotonin dampens it.

 Dopamine in the frontal lobe regulates the flow of information coming in from other areas of the brain.

-A shortage of dopamine can cause a person to lose the ability to think rationally, as in schizophrenia.
+A shortage of dopamine can cause a person to lose the ability to think rationally, while an excess can lead to schizophrenia.